How To Become an Email Marketing Specialist: Tips From Experts

 email deliverability expert

 The most essential one is data analysis.
-Email deliverability experts have to apply all results they have.
+Email deliverability experts have to apply all the results they have.
 It means to always question yourself: “What is data telling me and what is my experience telling me?”
 This approach helps to predict the future.

 Another hard skill we need is testing all assumptions and being process-oriented.
 Oh, we really do a lot of testing, including email a/b tests!
 Sometimes you take action and think that it’s going to fix the problem.
 Not a fact.
 So, you turn back and try another decision till it really works out.